Joy Tan-Chi Testimony: “Rape to God’s Glory”

-It was Friday, Joy was supposed to be with her friends elsewhere but her parents suggested a sleepover at their house.
-It felt safer for them to be home for the weekends with friends.
+It was Friday, Joy was supposed to be with her friends elsewhere, but her parents suggested a sleepover at their house.
+It felt safer for them to be home for the weekends.
 Joy’s parents were leading a Bible Study in Makati that night.
-What could possibly go wrong?.
+What could go wrong?.

 Evil at the doorstep

 It was about six in the evening when Joy’s uncle, her dad’s cousin, arrived to deliver their monthly rice supply.
 Lurking outside were a band of thieves.
 They watched the family’s every move and waited for the truck to arrive.

 As the gate opened, the robbers hid behind the truck.
 They dashed through the front door, armed with guns and knives, and made their way inside the house.

 They rounded up Joy’s two younger sisters, younger brother, two helpers, driver, her dad’s cousin, his wife and child, and a missionary family who rented an apartment below the main house.

 Ten robbers subdued everyone with little resistance.
 The doorbell rang at 7 PM, Joy’s friends Irene and Lana were at the gate.
 To avoid any suspicion, they invited them in.
 Like spoils of war, robbers claimed their booty.

 → Freethinkers, new Pinoy atheism.

 Numb in horror, “I was raped and sexually abused on my very own bed, in my bathroom, in my brother’s room by a total of seven men,” Joy said in her blog.
 The men said nasty things and made her do unimaginable things.